Bill Discounting vs Bill Negotiation: What Exporters Must Know

 Through this above discussion, you may notice that bill discounting and bill negotiation are carried out differently and used in different conditions.
 However, the end purpose, i.e. to release capital tied in invoices, is the same.

 Another difference is that clean bills are ideally negotiated and then credited to the exporter’s account only after it is accepted by the bank that issued the Letter of Credit in question.
-In the case of bill discounting, you can approach any platform to sell your accounts receivables for securing a cash advance.
+In the case of bill discounting, you can approach any platform to sell your accounts receivables to secure a cash advance.

 Also, bill negotiation is considered a relatively less risky trade product from financiers’ perspective than bill discounting.
 It is mostly because bill negotiation is backed by a Letter of Credit.